-How to carry over a value onto another spreadsheet (without typing it again)
+How to carry over a value from another spreadsheet

 Why is it called a Workbook?